-Following are guidelines for ensuring secure communication between Edge and AWS.
+Following are guidelines for ensuring secure communication between Edge and your backend services on AWS.

-- As a best practice, set up two-way TLS between Edge and AWS.
+- As a best practice, set up two-way TLS between Edge and your AWS backend services.
 For more information, see the Apigee Edge documentation topics here: About TLS/SSL

 - Because traffic between AWS Elastic Load Balancing and Amazon EC2 instances occurs within the same Virtual Private Cloud (VPC), terminate TLS at the load balancer in most use cases.
 For more information, see http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/ssl-server-cert.html.